ximinng/DiffSketcher/README.md

 - `-respath` a.k.a `--results_path`: the folder to save results.
 - `-d` a.k.a `--seed`: random seed.
 - `--download`: download models from huggingface automatically **when you first run them**.

+crucial:

+- `-update "token_ind=2"` indicates the index of cross-attn maps to init strokes.
+- `-update "num_paths=2"` indicates the number of strokes.

 optional: